1e14/1e14/modules/core/README.md

 node emits a value on one of its connected output ports, that value will be used to invoke all connected input ports.

+It's worth noting that input ports are simply functions, and therefore it's possible to 'connect' an output port to a function, eg. `console.log`.

 #### Example / TypeScript

 ```typescript